 here.
 There are some cool perks for donations of $20 and above, including one pristine copy of Build It With Bales, v2 signed by Matts Myhrman and Steve McDonald.

 If you are unable to make a monetary contribution PLEASE, PLEASE PLEASE, at least email this to your network of friends and associate and tell them how important it is.
 Or post it on your blog, to Facebook and Twitter.
 If you are the director of an association, please share this with your members.
 Let everyone know that TLS is here to stay and we need their help.

 What to Expect

-Oh, did we mention that the new TLS will be in FULL COLOR!
+Oh, did we mention that the new The Last Straw Magazine will be in FULL COLOR!
 The days of black and white are gone and more pictures will be included in each issue.